What taxes do landlords pay?

 18 per cent

-Full information is available on the Scottish Government website.
+Full information on LBTT is available on the Scottish Government website.

 How tax on rental income is calculatedIf your annual rental profit is above £2,500 or your rental income before allowable expenses is greater than £10,000, you must complete a self assessment tax return.
 If you earned less than £2,500, you can check whether you need to complete a tax return using this online tool.